Skip to main content

 Student Organizations

-The University of Arizona College of Nursing sponsors two student organizations for Pre-Nursing and Nursing Majors.
-Students are strongly encouraged to participate and maintain involvement in one of the following student organizations to build leadership skills, network, serve their community and experience professional development activities.
+The College of Nursing sponsors two student organizations for Pre-Nursing and Nursing Majors.
+Students are strongly encouraged to participate in and maintain involvement in one of the following student organizations to build leadership skills, network, serve their community, and experience professional development activities.

 Connect With Us

-We have a number of ways you can connect with someone to learn more about the BSN program.
+We offer several ways to connect with someone to learn more about the BSN program.
 Arrange a tour, attend a virtual information session, or join an application academy to get your questions answered.
-Our goal is to make the information-gathering and admission process as simple and straight-forward as possible.
+Our goal is to make the information-gathering and admission process as simple and straightforward as possible.

 Information Sessions